NathStevo97/certifications-notes/kubernetes/CKAD/04_Multi-Container-Pods/01_Multi-Container-Pods.md

 ### Sidecar

 - The most common design pattern
-- Uses a "helper" container to assist or improve the functionalut of a primary container
+- Uses a "helper" container to assist or improve the functionality of a primary container
 - Example: Log agent with a web server

 ### Adapter

-- Used to assist in standardising communications between resources
+- Used to assist in standardizing communications between resources
   - Processes that transmit data e.g. logs will be formatted in the same manner
-  - All data stored in centralised location
+  - All data stored in centralized location

 ### Ambassador